colinrozzi/fs-mcp-server/README.md

 All filesystem operations are constrained to a set of configurable allowed directories.
 The server validates paths to prevent directory traversal attacks and other security issues.
 Operations that would access files outside the allowed directories are rejected with appropriate error messages.

+## Path Requirements

+All file and directory paths provided to the server must be specified as **full absolute paths**.
+These paths must be located within one of the configured allowed directories to be accessible.

 ## Installation

 Prerequisites: